Washington State Cougars men's basketball

-The Washington State Cougars men's basketball team represents Washington State University and competes in the Pac-12 Conference (Pac-12) of NCAA Division I. The Cougars play their home games on campus in Pullman at Beasley Coliseum, which has a capacity of 12,058.
-They are currently led by head coach Kyle Smith (69-61).
+The Washington State Cougars men's basketball team represents Washington State University and competes in the West Coast Conference (WCC) of NCAA Division I. The Cougars play their home games on campus in Pullman at Beasley Coliseum, which has a capacity of 12,058.
+They are currently led by head coach David Riley.
+Washington State has appeared in the NCAA Division I men's basketball tournament seven times, most recently in 2024.

 History

 Washington State began varsity intercollegiate competition in men's basketball in 1902.
-The Cougars were retroactively awarded the 1917 National Championship by the Helms Athletic Foundation and the Premo-Porretta Power Poll.
+The Cougars were retroactively awarded the 1917 National Championship by the Helms Athletic Foundation in 1957 and the Premo-Porretta Power Poll in 1995.
 The team played to large crowds in the late-1970s when George Raveling was head coach.

 For the better part of seven decades, the Cougars were a consistent contender in the Pac-10 and its predecessor, the Pacific Coast Conference.
 After a dark period in the late 1990s and early 2000s, there was the beginning of a resurgence under coach Dick Bennett.
 The 2004–05 season saw a large increase in student support as the team finished within a few wins of a .500 record (along with a stunning upset win against Arizona, an eventual Elite Eight team).
 Bennett retired at the end of the 2005–06 season and was replaced by his son, Tony.

 Tony Bennett tied the all-time WSU record for wins (26) twice in three seasons as head coach before leaving to coach the Virginia Cavaliers in 2009.
 Washington State had recently cancelled a trip to the 2009 Final Four for Bennett and his staff, and was considering dropping chartered recruiting trips which had been started one year prior at Bennett's request.